ReinLife-AC297r/reinlife_backend_APIs/README.md

 # Current Workflow
 1. Recreate python/anaconda environment using environment.yml
-2. `example_researcher_defined_code.ipynb` is a jupyter notebook that contains the example code of of the API should be used.
+2. Researchers can look at `example_researcher_defined_code.ipynb` which is a jupyter notebook that contains the example code of of the API should be used.
 The APIs are in the module `ReinLifeResearcher.py`

 ## Environment Configuration